Khushpreet555/Daily-Diary-for-training/README.md

 there is more growth in product based companies. example of product based company is google, microsoft, amazon, flipkart,etc. example of sservice based company is infosys,wipro.

 ### Downloaded three softwares:
 1. oracle Vitual code
 2. Microsoft visual C++
 3. ubuntu 24.04.02

+# Day-2
+## Booting and its types:
+it refers to yurning on or restarting the computer
+### types:
+Cold boot: when computer is started from complete powered off state.
+Warm Boot:when computer is restarted without turning off.
+ ## Kernel:
+ it is the core of computer os.it has complete control over everything in the system
+  ## Shell:
+  it is the interface between the user and opertating sysytem.
+  ### Types:
+  Command line shell
+  graphic shell.
+  example: bash,ksh,csh.
+  ## Linux file system management: